 Poetry often has a theme or a message the poet would like to convey to the reader.
 Developing a theme will give your writing purpose and focus your effort.
 Look back at your freewriting and see if a theme, or lesson, has developed naturally, one that you can refine.

 Maybe, in writing about your iguana, you noticed that you talked about your love for animals and the need to preserve the environment.
 Or, perhaps you talk about how to care for a reptile pet.
 Your theme does not need to be groundbreaking.
 A theme only needs to be a message that you would like to convey.

 Now, what is your theme?
 Finish the following statement:

 The lesson I want to teach my readers about (your subject) is ______

 Ex.
-I want to teach my readers that pet iguanas are lovely and loving companions to have around.
+I want to teach my readers that spring days are lovely and best enjoyed with loving companions or family.